DrayTek: History

 DrayTek's products cover a wide solution range such as firewall, VPN, VoIP, xDSL/broadband devices, and management software to meet the market trend, go above and beyond customers' expectations.

 DrayTek was one of the first manufacturers to bring VPN technology to low cost routers, increasing the viability of remote work.
 In 2004, DrayTek released the first of its VoIP (Voice-Over-IP) products.
 In 2006, new products for companies debuted, including larger scale firewalls and Unified Threat Management (UTM) firewalls products however the UTM Firewalls did not sell in sufficient volume and the UTM products ceased development and production.

+Products

 DrayTek's product line offers business and consumer DSL modems with support for the PPPoA standard compared to the more widely supported PPPoE for use with full-featured home routers and home computers without more expensive ATM hardware.
 PPPoA is used primarily in the UK for ADSL lines.
 Most Vigor routers provide a virtual private network (VPN) feature, provides LAN-to-LAN and Remote-Dial-In Connections.
 In 2011, DrayTek embedded SSL VPN facilities into VigorRouter Series.

 DrayTek's Initial Public Offering (IPO) on the Taiwan Stock Exchange occurred in 2004.